Reviving A Comatose Economy

 An event-driven crisis requires immediate monetary and fiscal response.
 The Federal Reserve in a brilliant series of swift actions has cut rates to zero and continues to intervene with the full power of its limitless balance-sheet to maintain functional credit markets.

 Such a crisis also requires massive federal spending spree.
 The $2 trillion stimulus package will awash the economy, both consumers and businesses, with near-term liquidity.
-This is a major exercise in preserving the economic fabric of the country by maintaining its productive capacity.
 It will not offset the entire economic damage, but it will contribute significantly to preserving the economic ability to bounce-back.
-We are indeed truly fortunate that the fiscal package significantly addresses a major shortcoming of the Great Recession stimulus package when Congress approved an $800 billion plan, due to untimely strident cries for fiscal responsibility, that was woefully insufficient thus prolonging the suffering for millions and slowing-down the recovery.
+We are indeed fortunate that the fiscal package significantly addresses a major shortcoming of the Great Recession stimulus package when Congress approved an $800 billion plan, due to untimely strident cries for fiscal responsibility, that was woefully insufficient thus prolonging the suffering for millions and slowing-down the recovery.

 With the above two critical elements in place, the key question that remains is when can the economy resume its operation.
 The economy cannot be revived until the public health issue is resolved.